ceruleant/ceruleant.github.io/pages/about.md

+type = "page"
-title = "myles.site"
+title = "About Myles"
-path = "index.html"
-template = "page.html"
 description = "About Myles"

 ---

 # Myles Hathcock